solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 - How this program's upgrades will be managed after it becomes Core BPF

-**Migrating a native program to core BPF** shall consist of deploying a BPF version of the native program to a new arbitrary address and, using a feature gate, move the BPF program, replacing the existing native program at its program address.
+**Migrating a native program to core BPF** shall consist of deploying a BPF version of the native program to a new arbitrary address and using a feature gate to move the BPF program, replacing the existing native program at its program address.

 In the context of this design, **target program** refers to an existing native